yoerisamwel/code_notes/README.md

 # code_notes
-I made this repo to store code concepts that I found interesting.
-Or code examples I found I use a lot and I want to be able to quickly refence for projects.
+I made this repo to store code concepts and code snippets that I found interesting or use a lot and I want to be able to quickly refence for projects.

+website links:
+www.w3schools.com

+SQL code examples.sql
+I added these SQl snippets as I find I use these the most.